Oktoberfest Banner_Miranda Lewis2025.png

 — Your folder name must be formatted as FirstNameLastNamePortfolio (E.g. JaceSmithPortfolio.jpg)

-5. By August 25th, you will receive an email with information for either a written feedback or zoom review scheduling and digital portfolio upload.
-If you have not received instructions by August 25th, please email our Co-Regional Advisor & Portfolio Critique Coordinator Maritza Ruiz-Kim, at this address: [email protected].
+5. When you register for the Extended Round, you will receive an email by end of day with instructions for digital portfolio upload.
+If you have not received instructions on the day you register, please email our Co-Regional Advisor & Portfolio Critique Coordinator Maritza Ruiz-Kim, at this address: [email protected].

 In the subject line, put SCBWI Portfolio Critique Submission and your first and last name.